Naomichi Marufuji: Early life & career (before 2000)

-Marufuji pursued amateur wrestling and basketball during his high school days before joining All Japan Pro Wrestling, and trained in Satoru Sayama's Super Tiger Gym.
-His debut match came on August 28, 1998, against Yoshinobu Kanemaru.
-For the first two years of his career, under Giant Baba and Mitsuharu Misawa's isolationist policy, he was a jobber; one of the few rare interpromotional matches he worked was in Michinoku Pro Wrestling in 1999, a lucha libre six-man tag match, gave him a chance to shine.
+Mitsuharu Misawa gave Marufuji an opportunity to train at the All Japan Pro Wrestling dojo via phone, which he accepted.
+After a week of training, Marufuji was accepted as a full-time rookie wrestler.
+He became part of the class also consisting of Kentaro Shiga, Yoshinobu Kanemaru, Takeshi Morishima and Makoto Hashi.
+For the first two years of his career, under Giant Baba and Mitsuharu Misawa's isolationist policy, he was a jobber.
+His debut match came on August 28, 1998, against Kanemaru.
+One of the few rare interpromotional matches he worked was in Michinoku Pro Wrestling in 1999, a lucha libre six-man tag match, gave him a chance to shine.